kwinetine/Public/RNCP/BLOC_5/README.md

 |_ README.md

 # Docker
-docker build -t life_id .
+docker build -t laife_id .
 <!--
-"-t" to define the tag / to assign a pseudo-TTY device --> docker run -p 2024:2024 -it life_id
+"-t" to define the tag / to assign a pseudo-TTY device --> docker run -p 2024:2024 -it laife_id
 <!--
 "-p" to define the port
 "-it" to get interactive control over the container (not mandatory)